 According to Charles Smith, Prince and André had a routine to which they’d subject unlucky guitarists: “If they felt someone was crap, they would look at each other and start soloing in the middle of an audition.
 And the person who was jamming with them didn’t know that Prince and André were making fun of him” (Nilsen 1999 46-47).
 Not only did Dickerson pass this test, but he also managed to impress Prince with his own lack of showboating: “I found out later that he liked how I didn’t instantly try to solo for fifteen minutes,” he recalled to Dave Hill (Hill 54).
 Prince, in turn, impressed Dickerson with his professionalism: “He asked me deep, long-term-oriented questions,” he told biographer Alex Hahn.
 “I could tell he was a thinker–he wasn’t just saying, ‘Gee whiz, we’re all going to be rock stars’” (Hahn 2003 26).
 By the end of the audition, Dez was hired–though Prince, true to form, didn’t bother telling him. “[H]e kept calling me, asking me if I could come over to his house and learn some of the tunes, or play with him and André,” Dickerson explained to Hill.
 “He never told me that I had the job.
 I mean, to the day I left, he never told me.
 I just figured when I started getting paid, I must have it” (Hill 54-55).

 Earlier, I wrote that in order for Prince to make stylistically diverse music in 1978, he required a racially diverse band; but Dickerson, not unlike Prince and André, was an exception to this rule.
 In his interview with Uptown, Bobby Z recalled Dez as “a very strong rock guy.
 He didn’t listen to black music at all.
 He listened to REO Speedwagon and heavier metal bands.
 And he was a Led Zeppelin freak” (Nilsen 1999 47).
-Dickerson also credited himself with raising the bar for “image-consciousness” in the band: at the time he joined, he told Dave Hill, he had “started wearing a tie, Johnny Mathis meets Cheap Trick.
+Dickerson also credited himself with raising the bar for “image-consciousness” in the band: at the time he joined, he had “started wearing a tie, Johnny Mathis meets Cheap Trick.
 My hair was real short, very GQ.”
 This would make for a somewhat incongruous visual aesthetic when the band finally performed together in January: Prince with his afro and thigh-high legwarmer boots; André with, as Hill described it, “a bandana lashed around his thigh in an echo of Jimi Hendrix”; and Dez in his New Wave-influenced “pin-stripe and tie look” (Hill 54).
 Pretty soon, though, Dickerson’s particular brand of flamboyance would spread to the rest of the band; within a few years, Prince, too, would be chopping off his hair and wearing skinny ties.

 But first, the band needed another keyboard player.
 Bobby recalled the final leg of the auditions as “the longest and most involved.
 We exhausted the possibilities.”
 Among these possibilities were James “Jimmy Jam” Harris, of local band Mind & Matter, and Rockie Robbins: the brother of Ronnie Robbins from another Minneapolis group, Cohesion.
 Harris was the early frontrunner.
 “I don’t know why he didn’t hire Jimmy,” Bobby Z later said.
 “He was good and he was young.
 I remember the audition.”
 But Prince, much as he had with Bobby himself, favored a white player: a seasoned jazz musician named Ricky Peterson.
 “Prince wanted Ricky,” Willie told Nilsen.
 “He is one of the great musicians of the Twin Cities but Ricky couldn’t deal with Prince.
 He just couldn’t deal with him because he wanted to be who he was and Prince was trying to make him into something he wanted him to be” (Nilsen 1999 47).
-Peterson jammed with the band “for weeks and weeks,” he later remembered in an interview with the Star Tribune.
+Peterson jammed with the band “for weeks and weeks,” he later remembered.
 “They wanted me in the band, but they’d say, ‘This is what you can’t do: You can’t drink; you have to show up on time.’
 A light went off in my head that said, ‘This sounds like horrible boot camp’” (Star Tribune 2004).

 Prince did end up hiring an experienced (and white) keyboardist to complete the lineup; but instead of Peterson, it was Matt Fink, a veteran of the Minnesota bar scene who, like Chapman, hailed from St. Louis Park.
 Though he was the last member of the band to be hired, Fink had probably been chasing the gig the longest: “Matt had bugged me for six months to get an audition,” Bobby told Per Nilsen.
 After things didn’t pan out with Peterson, Fink finally got his chance.
 “I just waited until the final hour and then it worked,” Bobby recounted.
 “Matt always thought that Ricky would have the job.
 I never did.
 I knew that Ricky was a strong candidate, but I knew that Prince was never really content with him.
 And Ricky was never really content” (Nilsen 1999 47).
-Fink, on the other hand, was a natural addition to the group–though Prince apparently couldn’t resist playing a mild practical joke during their audition.
+Fink, on the other hand, was a natural addition–though Prince apparently couldn’t resist playing a mild practical joke during their audition.
 “The first thing Prince said to me was, ‘So, tell me, did you learn that song “So Blue”?’” he recalled to Nilsen.
 “I said, ‘No, I didn’t.
 Oh, God!’
 Then he laughed and said, ‘Don’t worry about it.
 There’s no keyboards on that one.’
 So he played a joke on me, just to break the ice.
 Then we started jamming on stuff” (48).